ty-edelweiss/swagger-api/README.md

 # Swagger Editor and UI on Local Environment

-**Don't push api documents to you remote repositories.**
+**Don't push api documents to your remote repositories.**

 ## Initialization

-1. Prevent you from pushing to your remote repositories accidently
+### 1. Prevent you from pushing to your remote repositories accidently

 Should write down the following scripts on `.git/hooks/pre-push`.
 And have to prohibit you from push api documents to your remote repositories.